BaguaSys/tutorials/src/how-to-create-a-new-algorithm/index.md

 ```

-6. ```init_backward_hook()```: `Bagua` backend will triger this function for each tensor when its gradient calculation is finished.
+6. ```init_backward_hook()```: `Bagua` backend will trigger this function for each tensor when its gradient calculation is finished.
 Then the algorithm is responsible to mark corresponding tensors as ready for executing the predefined operations in the previous step.

 ```python
 def init_backward_hook(self, bagua_module: BaguaModule):